fornitsumfornis/Terminal-Metal/README.md

 This should filter out all of the error messsages and leave you with the just the artist and song title!

+## Distributions

+It can work in any distro but the insall script only works in debian systems.

 ## Installation

 git clone https://github.com/fornitsumfornis/Terminal-Metal.git